 - C. The application and base documents are incorporated by reference into the Permit.
-A material misrepresentation or unauthorized change in a base document is cause for revocation of the Permit. - D. The Applicant/Owner/Operator shall, within 60 calendar days of an initial Extraction Permit approval, record copies of the Permit, at the Isabella County Register of Deeds office, and shall provide copies of the recorded documents to the Township Planner. - 6.12 Permit Terms.
-An Extraction Permit shall state the name of the Applicant/Owner/Operator, metes and bounds description of the site, conditions imposed, and any variances granted in conjunction with the Permit, the base document titles and revision dates, and the commencement date and term for which the Permit is issued. - A. An Extraction Permit issued for a new or expanded extraction operation, or for renewal of an existing operation, shall be valid for a period of up to ten (10) calendar years, beginning from the commencement date and ending on December 31 of the tenth year. - B. An Extraction Permit is transferable to a new Applicant/Owner/Operator with prior written consent of the Planning Commission.
-The Planning Commission may impose conditions to ensure that the requirements and standards of this Ordinance are met. - C. The Applicant/Owner/Operator shall submit an application to the Township for renewal of an Extraction Permit not less than 180 calendar days nor more than 365 calendar days before the end of the term of the Permit.
-Absent substantial uncured permit violations or substantial changes in conditions, renewal of an Extraction Permit shall be rebuttably presumed and proceed as soon as practicable. - 6.13 Outside Agency Permits and Approvals.
+A material misrepresentation or unauthorized change in a base document is cause for revocation of the Permit. - D. The Applicant/Owner/Operator shall, within 60 calendar days of an initial Extraction Permit approval, record copies of the Permit, mining plan, and reclamation plan for the property at the Isabella County Register of Deeds office, and shall provide copies of the recorded documents to the Township Planner. - 6.12 Permit Terms.
+A Extraction Permit shall state the name of the Applicant/Owner/ Operator, metes and bounds description of the site, conditions imposed and any variances granted in conjunction with the Permit, the base document titles and revision dates, and the commencement date and term for which the Permit is issued. - A. An initial Permit issued for a new extraction operation on a site shall be valid for a period of up to three (3) calendar years, beginning from the commencement date and ending on December 31 of the third year. - B. Any subsequent Permit issued or renewed for an extraction operation on a site shall be valid for a period of up to five (5) calendar years, beginning from the commencement date and ending on December 31 of the fifth year. - C. A Permit is transferable to a new Applicant/Owner/Operator with prior written consent of the Planning Commission.
+The Planning Commission may impose conditions to ensure that the requirements and standards of this Ordinance are met.
+Transfers include a merger, reorganization, sale or similar business action. - D. The Applicant/Owner/Operator shall submit an application to the Township for renewal of an Extraction Permit not less than 180 calendar days nor more than 365 calendar days before the end of the term of the Permit. - 6.13 Outside Agency Permits and Approvals.
 Copies of permits and approvals issued by a governmental body or agency that regulates an aspect of the activity conducted on a site shall be promptly filed with the Township Planner.
 The Applicant/Owner/Operator shall also notify the Township Planner of any requests for amendments to or notices of violation of any outside agency permits.